sparkflows/sparkflows-docs/docs/operations/logs/logs-search-examples.rst

             :alt: Logs
             :width: 70%

-    3. Next, the user will navigate to **Administration → View Server Logs** Page and in the search bar paste and find the logs for workflow execution **wfeId=80733**, to find the initial log entry as seen in the example below which was the first log for the workflow execution-
+    3. Next, the user will navigate to **Administration → View Server Logs** Page and in the search bar paste and find the logs for workflow execution **wfeId=80733**, to find the initial log entry as seen in the example below which was the first log for the workflow execution:

       .. figure:: ../../_assets/configuration/logs/Ex4-first-log-workflow.png
             :alt: Logs